 Scam-spotters share red flags

-Fraud can be hard to spot, but there are some red flags to watch for that can help you avoid becoming a victim of fraud.
+How good are you at spotting fakes?
+Scams can be difficult to detect, but here are some clues to watch for that can help you avoid becoming a victim of fraud.

 Our branch bankers have unique insight into the latest ways scammers are targeting customers, including older adults.